 - Stage Management.
 Make sure everything runs smoothly at the Bluebonnet or Hill Country stages.
 Manage performance schedules, coordinate artists and crew, and generally be in charge.

 - Box Office.
 Help with ticket sales at our box office.
 Sell tickets, check attendees in, and secure wristbands.

-- Camping Crew.
+- Campground Crew.
 Help run the campground.
-Manage the gates, help campers set up electrical connections and hoses, answer questions, and make sure rules are followed.
+Manage the gates, help campers set up electrical connections, answer questions, and make sure rules are followed.
 Sell ice to campers.

 - Communications.
 Serve as a dispatcher to various teams throughout the festival.
 Alert different groups to move to areas of the festival where there’s a need.
 Be the Puppet Master.